Scanning gate microscopy of nonretracing electron-hole trajectories in a normal-superconductor junction: Conclusion

-In summary, we studied theoretically the possibility of local probing of electron and hole transport in a QPC embedded in an NS junction.
+In summary, we theoretically studied the possibility of local probing of electron and hole transport in a QPC embedded in an NS junction.
 We proposed to use the SGM technique to observe electron and hole self-interference.
 We pointed out that this technique is able to unveil features of the electronic transport at non-zero bias voltage, when due to different electron and hole wavevectors the self-interference conductance oscillations exhibit beating and the Andreev-reflected hole does not retrace the electron path creating pronounced resonance patterns in the SGM probed conductance.
+The discussed effect occurs both at the first and also at the higher conductance step.\\